TomasHubelbauer/ocr/readme.md

 ## Status

-This project will inevitably stop working once the Subathon ends and I don't have anything else I could think of to recognize the value of continuously, so whenever the stream ends, I will turn off Actions on this repository and note it in this readme.
+The Subathon has ended around 2021-04-14 6:00 Prague, 21:00 Ludwig time zone.

+I have disabled GitHub Actions on this project.
+I will use this repository as a template for tracking something else like this if I can think of anything in the future.